lukecav/mybooktable/readme.txt

 This version adds **many** new buy button options, including Apple iBooks & Sony Reader.

 == Changelog ==

+= 2.1.7 =
+* Fixed a error message bug that cropped up when using certain permalink structures

 = 2.1.6 =
 * Fixed a bug with the "Manual Select" option of the Featured Book Widget